 Because the Hope Bay Project was placed under care and maintenance, the SEMP Plan that guides the SEMP Report required updates to align the Plan with all phases of the Project (construction, operation, and temporary and final closure).
-These updates were prepared in 2022, with the Plan to be finalized in 2023.
-Key updates to the Plan included adding additional metrics to monitor the impacts of the Project during care and maintenance, additional mitigation measures to mitigate the reduction in Project benefits during care and maintenance, and incorporation of additional information collection methods.
-These new metrics and mitigation measures, as well as collection methods, are incorporated in this 2022 SEMP Report.
+These updates were prepared in 2022, with the Plan finalized in 2023.
+Key updates to the Plan included adding supplemental metrics to monitor the impacts of the Project during care and maintenance, additional mitigation measures to mitigate the reduction in Project benefits during care and maintenance, and incorporation of additional information collection methods.
+These new metrics and mitigation measures, as well as collection methods, were incorporated for the first time in the 2022 SEMP Report, with monitoring continuing in this 2023 SEMP Report.